 - Public transportation: Get off at Futatsui Station on the JR Ou Main Line, take the Futatsui Community Bus for about 9 minutes, then go to the Futatsui Roadside Station bus stop (community buses do not operate on Sundays and holidays), then walk for about 5 minutes, or take a taxi for about 5 minutes

-- Car/Approx. 10 minutes from Futatsui Shirakami IC on the Akita Expressway, or 15 minutes from Odate Noshiro Airport IC on the Akita Expressway
+- By car: Approximately 10 minutes from Futatsui Shirakami IC on the Akita Expressway, or approximately 15 minutes from Odate Noshiro Airport IC on the Akita Expressway

 Google Map